-- a-I lean on my parents for support. - b-I never quarrel with my parents. - c-My big brother never let me down - d-Some parents can't afford to keep their children. - e-She turned to her parents for advice and help. - f- "I'd like to go out with my friends" - g-Beware of dogs. - h-I'm worried about my son Richard. - i- The pupil asked his teacher for advice. - j- We are dissatisfied with our son's behaviour. - k-I'm not allowed to go out more than once a week. - 1- My older sister never gets angry with me. - m-I spend most of my pocket money on CDs. - n-She is jealous of her little brother. - o-It is your responsibility to look after the children. - p-Parents often fight about / over everyday life concerns. - q-I often argue with my parents about pocket money. - r- My mother always complains about our bedrooms.
+- a-I lean my parents support.

+- b-I never quarrel my parents.

+- c-My big brother never let me

+- d-Some parents can't afford keep their children.

+- e-She turned her parents advice and help.

+- f- "I'd like go out with my friends"

+- g-Beware dogs.

+- h-I'm worried my son Richard.

+- i- The pupil asked his teacher advice.

+- j- We are dissatisfied our son's behaviour.

+- k-I'm not allowed go out more than once a week.

+- 1- My older sister never gets angry me.

+- m- I spend most of my pocket money CDs.

+- n-She is jealous her little brother.

+- o-It is your responsibility look after the children.

+- p-Parents often fight everyday life concerns.

+- q-I often argue my parents pocket money.

+- r- My mother always complains our bedrooms.